vipoo/SuperMFLib/samples/MFT_Grayscale/readme.txt

 with how error handling is performed.
 See "Error handling" in docs\ReadMe.rtf for details.

-After you build this sample, you will need to register it with both COM and MF.
+After you build this sample, you will need to use this line (or one like it) to register the MFT:
-In theory, you can do this by clicking the "Register as COM" box in Visual Studio.
-In practice, I find that this doesn't work on Vista due to the way they have mucked with security.
-Instead, I use this command line from a cmd window opened with "Run as administrator":

-c:\Windows\Microsoft.NET\Framework\v2.0.50727\regasm /tlb /codebase MFT_Grayscale.dll
+	%windir%\Microsoft.NET\Framework\v2.0.50727\regasm /tlb /codebase MFT_Grayscale.dll

+To invoke this MFT, use the PlaybackFx sample.